visgl/luma.gl/docs/developer-guide/debugging.md

 - or in one of the many GPU pipeline settings
 - or in the way the APIs were called.

+## Debug Support Overview

-The good news is that luma.gl provides a number of facilities for debugging your GPU code, to help you save time during development.
+luma.gl provides a number of facilities for debugging your GPU code, to help you save time during development.
 These features include

 - All GPU objects have auto-populated but configurable `id` fields.
 - Configurable logging of GPU operations, with optional verbose logs that display all values being passed to each draw call.